ThePrimeJnr/HNGx/0x01-endpoint_info/README.md

 Before the grand submission, I made sure that my endpoint met the acceptance criteria:

 - I ensured that my endpoint was publicly accessible. 🌍
-- Testing was my favorite part; I tested the endpoint using the provided URL or locally by running `gunicorn endpoint:app`. 🚀
+- Testing was my favorite part; I tested the endpoint using the provided URL or locally by running `gunicorn endpoint_info:app`. 🚀
 - I carefully checked the returned JSON against the defined format to ensure it included all the required fields. ✅
 - I validated the correctness of each data point in the JSON response. 📊